JaredB11856/my_store/README.md

 Devise
 Bootsrap

+##Add pages
+Make the homepage have deals and package stuff instead of the regular item layout.

 ##TODO
 Change item to product, like item_id to product_id.
 And in cases where it makes more sense.
 Add item_id rules: